GSA/digitalgov.gov/content/news/2024/09/2024-09-13-datagov-launches-metrics-tools.md

 ---
 Data.gov is the home of the U.S. government’s open data.
 The site’s catalog includes metadata from more than 300,000 datasets across multiple levels of government.
 Until recently, however, there wasn’t a detailed way to see how the public interacted with the dataset pages by publishing organization.

-The Data.gov team wanted to help our data providers and the public understand and explore how our people use the data and content on our site.
-That’s why we are excited to announce the launch of the Data.gov metrics dashboard.
-This dashboard includes a dedicated page for every data provider organization in our system.
+The Data.gov team wanted to help our data providers and the public understand and explore how our people use the data and content on our site. **That’s why we are excited to announce the launch of the [Data.gov metrics dashboard](http://Data.gov/metrics).** This dashboard includes a dedicated page for every data provider organization in our system.

 Previously, users could only see “recent views,” which are calculated using views from the last two weeks.
-This information is a feature of CKAN, the underlying open source data management system that runs our catalog.
+This information is a feature of [CKAN](https://ckan.org/), the underlying open source data management system that runs our catalog.

+{{< img src=datagov-metrics-recent-views >}}

 The ability to sort datasets by recent popularity is helpful, but it left a gap in understanding.
-We wanted to know if our users could accomplish Data.gov’s ultimate goal: Did our users find and access the data they wanted?
+We wanted to know if our users could accomplish Data.gov’s ultimate goal: **Did our users find and access the data they wanted?**

 ## Identifying the right features